humzahokadia/Ai-Tic-Tac-Toe-Game-Java-/README.md

 ### option 3 Ai vs Ai
 where you can watch the computer play against itself to try and win.

+# # How The Ai Works
+I programmed the Ai to go defend against all possible attacks and to attack against all possible tic tac toe openings.

 # # How to run
 must be in the folder in terminal
 ### 1. compile all the code